pkuzan/aws-basics/lab/aws-basics.md

 * Select the latest Product Version
 * Press Next
 * Enter Parameters below
+  * Remember to substitute your account id in the SSLCertificateArn parameter value

 |Parameter | Value |
 | --- | --- |